Fishing Watts Bar Lake

 Fish-consumption advisories

-Do not eat list (Watts Bar Dam → Fort Loudoun Dam stretch) TDEC's 2025 advisory says do not eat catfish, striped bass, or hybrid striped-white bass from this stretch of the Tennessee River, with precautionary limits on several other species.
+Do not eat list (Watts Bar Dam → Fort Loudoun Dam stretch) TDEC's published advisory flags catfish, striped bass, and hybrid striped-white bass from this stretch of the Tennessee River, with precautionary limits on several other species.
 Poplar Creek embayment is stricter still.
+Verify the current advisory before keeping any of these.
 Full breakdown on the safety page.

 Sources